 ▶ SKETCH is a community arts organization that engages young people navigating homelessness in the transformative power of the arts.

-Fresh Ink is an opportunity for artists and audiences to share new work, the life blood of the theatre.
+▶ Soulpepper Theatre: Fresh Ink (Recap) an opportunity for artists and audiences to share new work, the life blood of the theatre.

 ▶ STEPS Initiative: One-of-a-kind art initiatives and engagement strategies that create vibrant public spaces